modabas/ModEndpoints/docs/RequestValidation.md

 ## Customizing Request Validation Behavior Globally

-Global request validation behavior can be customized during application startup:
+Global request validation behavior can be customized during application startup.
+Default values for these settings make use of built-in FluentValidation request validation service.
 - `EnableRequestValidation` property (default value: true) turns on/off request validation globally for all endpoints,
-- `DefaultRequestValidationServiceName` property changes the default service used for request validation for all endpoints.
-Default values for these settings make use of built-in FluentValidation request validation service.
+- `RequestValidationServiceName` property changes the service used for request validation for all endpoints.

-By implementing your own request validation service that adheres to `IRequestValidationService` interface, you can register it in the DI container with a custom service name and set `DefaultRequestValidationServiceName` to that name, so that all endpoints will use your custom request validation service by default.
+By implementing your own request validation service that adheres to `IRequestValidationService` interface, you can register it in the DI container with a custom service name and set `RequestValidationServiceName` to that name, so that all endpoints will use your custom request validation service by default.

 If you are using `ModEndpoints.Core` package:
 ```csharp